The Mad Dog Gang Meets Rotten Fred and Ratsguts: Cast

-Plot
+Synopsis

 9-year-old Tony and 7-year-old sister Suey are sent to live on their Uncle Eric and Aunt Maureen's farm while their mother recovers from a serious illness.
-Enrolled at the local school, they meet tough Maori boy Harvey Kepanui, who bullies them.
+Enrolled at the local school, they meet tough Māori boy Harvey Kepanui, who bullies them.
 Teacher Mr. Newman warns the class to stay away from Rotten Fred, a fearsome local vagrant who squats in an old shack on government-owned land.
-When they get home, Tony and Suey quickly learn how to ride a horse - the other kids routinely ride horses to school.
-Suey has nightmares about Fred, who she has encountered a couple of times.
-Meanwhile, local farmers including their neighbour Wilkie are complaining about a recent spate of sheep killings, apparently by a dog.
+When they get home, Tony and Suey learn how to ride a horse - the other kids routinely ride horses to school.
+Suey has nightmares about Fred, who she has encountered before.
+Meanwhile, local farmers, including their neighbour Wilkie, are complaining about a recent spate of sheep killings, apparently by a dog.

 Harvey dares Tony to accompany him to Fred's shack.
 They enter through a window, finding stuffed animals and unusual trinkets before they are interrupted by an angry Fred.
-Fred chases them but they manage to escape.
-Harvey has stolen cigarettes and a carving of a dog inscribed "Mt.
+Fred chases them but they escape.
+Harvey stole cigarettes and a carving of a dog inscribed "Mt.
 Eden Prison".
 Harvey takes Tony and Suey to an old barn, where they agree to form a secret club called the "Mad Dog Gang" with the avowed aim of "bringing the murderer Rotten Fred to justice", adopting the carving as their mascot.

 For their first adventure, the Mad Dog Gang steal fruit from Wilkie's property.
-He catches them at it but they escape.
+He sees them but they escape.
 Wilkie later arrives at Uncle Eric's farm to give Tony and Suey an earful, prompting Suey to tell him she believes it is Fred's dog Ratsguts that has been killing his sheep.
-Wilkie drives to Fred's shack and confronts him, but Fred denies that his dog attacks sheep and tells Wilkie to stay away from him.
+Wilkie drives to Fred's shack and confronts him, but Fred denies that his dog attacks sheep and tells Wilkie to stay away.

 The boys again enter Fred's shack, where they discover a newspaper clipping confirming that Fred was imprisoned for manslaughter.
 Suey follows from a distance but falls off her pony, who runs away.
 Suey gets lost chasing after him and discovers a cave from which a roar emanates.
 Terrified and convinced that a "monster" lives there, she flees through the bushes, and screams when she runs into Fred.
-Fred calms her down and asks her to return the stolen carving she is wearing as a pendant.
+Fred calms her and asks her to return the stolen carving she is wearing as a pendant.
 She does so, and makes friends with Fred and Ratsguts.
-The boys find them, and also become friends with Fred.
+The boys find them, and become friends with Fred.